karla-vasco/metagenomic_resistome/README.md

 1. amrplusplus = metagenomic processing with AmrPlusPlus v2.0 and read-based metagenome annotations with MEGARES 2.0 and RGI.
 2. assembly = metagenome assembly with MEGAHIT and MetaSPADES.
 Assembly evaluation with metaQUAST.
 3. deeparg = resistome annotations of assembled contigs with deepARG.
 4. protein_translation = gene prediction and translation of contigs with Prodigal.
-Outputs consist on amino acid fasta files.
+Outputs consist of amino acid fasta files.
 5. card = resistome annotations of translated contigs with the CARD database.
+Annotations were analyzed with ResistomeAnalyzer (https://github.com/cdeanj/resistomeanalyzer).
 6. hmdarg = resistome annotations of translated contigs with the HMD-ARG database.
+Annotations were analyzed with ResistomeAnalyzer (https://github.com/cdeanj/resistomeanalyzer).
 7. acc = antimicrobial-resistant-gene-carrying contig (ACC) analysis with BLASTP.
 Contigs carrying ARG to the drug-class beta-lactam were analyzed.
-ACCs identified with either DeepARG or HMD-ARG were extracted with seqtk and annotated with BLASTP.
+ACCs identified with either DeepARG or HMD-ARG were extracted with seqtk (https://github.com/lh3/seqtk) and annotated with BLASTP.
-8. seq_count = bacteria sequences count with Kraken2.
+8. seq_count = bacterial sequences count with Kraken2.

 ## References
 1. Nurk S, Meleshko D, Korobeynikov A, Pevzner PA. metaSPAdes: a new versatile metagenomic assembler.
 Genome Res.
 2017;27:824–34.